apache/orc/site/specification/ORCv1.md

 satisfy min/max row index evaluation will be evaluated against the bloom filter index.

-Each BloomFilterEntry stores the number of hash functions ('k') used and the bitset backing the bloom filter.
+Each bloom filter entry stores the number of hash functions ('k') used and the bitset backing the bloom filter.
 The original encoding (pre ORC-101) of bloom filters used the bitset field encoded as a repeating sequence of longs in the bitset field with a little endian encoding